What is the purpose of the Trust?

 Meetings shall be held at least once every calendar quarter and trustees shall meet in person at least semi-annually.

 What type of information will the Trustees provide to TH citizens?

 The Trustees will provide the Beneficiaries with an audited financial statement within six months of the Fund's year-end.
 These statements and the Auditor's report are available from the Trust or the First Nation's office.
 Bi-annually the Trust will host a citizens' meeting to provide updated information on its investments.

 Who are the investment managers?

-The TH Trust portfolio is managed by Shaunessy Investment Council and Mawer Investment Management Ltd., both of Calgary.
+The TH Trust portfolio is managed by Mawer Investment Management Ltd. of Calgary, and Dixon Mitchell Investment Counsel of Vancouver.
 RBC Investor Services is the custodian of the Trust’s assets and T.E.
 Indigenous Services works with the trustees on governance matters.

 How often will the Trustees meet with the Investment Managers?

 The Trustees meet with the manager quarterly to review Fund performance.
 On occassion a representative of the Investment Manager will attend the TH Trust citizen information session held in Dawson City.